Plum Island Animal Disease Center: History

-In response to disease outbreaks in Mexico and Canada in 1954, the US Army gave the island to the Agriculture Department to establish a research center dedicated to the study of foot-and-mouth disease in cattle.
+In response to disease outbreaks in Mexico and Canada in 1954, the US Army gave the island to the Agriculture Department to establish a research center dedicated to studying foot-and-mouth disease in cattle.

 The island was opened to news media for the first time in 1992.
 In 1995, the Department of Agriculture was issued a $111,000 fine for storing hazardous chemicals on the island.

+The entrance of PIADC buildings 100 and 101 in 2019.

-Local Long Island activists prevented the center from expanding to include diseases that affect humans in 2000, which would require a Biosafety Level 4 designation; in 2002, the US Congress again considered the plan.
+Local Long Island activists prevented the center from expanding to include diseases that affect humans in 2000, which would have required a Biosafety Level 4 designation; in 2002, the US Congress again considered the plan.

 The Wall Street Journal reported in January 2002 that many scientists and government officials wanted the lab to close, believing that the threat of foot-and-mouth disease was so remote that the center did not merit its $16.5 million annual budget.
 In 2002, the Plum Island Animal Disease Center was transferred from the United States Department of Agriculture to the United States Department of Homeland Security.
+In August 2002, unionized maintenance and operations employees at the center went on strike during a contract dispute with government contractor LB&B Associates.
+Local 30 shop steward David Naleski publicly raised concerns about the facility's operation during the dispute and the use of replacement workers.

-In 2003, a whistleblower who voiced concerns about safety at the facility was fired by the contractor he worked for.
+In 2003, a whistleblower who raised safety concerns at the facility was fired by the contractor he worked for.
 He had discussed his concerns with aides to Senator Hillary Clinton.
 A National Labor Relations Board judge found that the contractor, North Fork Services, had discriminated against the whistleblower.

-In 2020, the Department of Homeland Security plan to put the island up for auction after the conclusion of laboratory activities in 2023 was blocked by Congress.
+In 2020, the Department of Homeland Security planned to put the island up for auction after Congress blocked the conclusion of laboratory activities in 2023.
 As part of ongoing COVID-19 pandemic relief legislation, Senator Chuck Schumer of New York negotiated a provision in the CARES Act that protects the island from being sold.
 Environmentalists had opposed the sale of the island because of its extensive wildlife habitats.
-After the final draft of the legislation was announced, Schumer said “It would have been a grave mistake to sell and develop Plum Island's 840-acres of habitat, which is home to many endangered species, that's why preventing the unnecessary sale requirement was a top priority of these negotiations."
+After the final draft of the legislation was announced, Schumer said, "It would have been a grave mistake to sell and develop Plum Island's 840 acres of habitat, which is home to many endangered species; that's why preventing the unnecessary sale requirement was a top priority of these negotiations."